sadmanca/2023-fall-ece344-documentation/docs/04-threads.md

 After initializing the thread control block, you should add it to a ready queue in FIFO order.
 You should not switch to this thread yet.

+You need to make sure that when the thread finishes running its `run` function it implicitly calls `wut_exit`.
+That way every thread will exit the same way.

 ### `int wut_yield(void)`